balena-io-modules/ngUrlBind/README.md

 ```

 This will bind the state of the user property to the URL hash.
 Refreshing the page will restore the state of the user object through the URL hash.

+## Known Limitations

+A major limitation is that ngUrlBind doesn't play well with AngularJS routing.
+We're fairly confident this can be remedied, but haven't had the need for now.

+Another limitation is that the first user action creates a hash, which adds a step to the user's history.
+By strict HATEOAS this is correct, but this should probably be improved for the sake of UX and practicality.

+ngUrlBind is not for everything, and it's not for everywhere.
+But it's got its uses.

+I haven't done any performance testing, but I wouldn't be surprised if it wasn't fantastic at this point.
+In object.Observe() we trust.

 ## Installation